Greece's Tsipras to meet Merkel in Brussels as cash squeeze tightens

 In a sign of how extreme the financial constraints on Tsipras have become, Athens on Monday ordered state entities, ranging from municipalities to a fund meant for future generations, to park idle cash at the central bank.

-While Greece has already been tapping into the cash reserves of such entities through repo transactions, Monday's decree angered labor unions, opposition parties and local government officials who threatened to take legal action.
+While Greece has already been tapping into the cash reserves of such entities through repo transactions, Monday's decree angered labour unions, opposition parties and local government officials who threatened to take legal action.

 "Don't even think about it!"
-Greece's largest labor union said in a strongly worded statement referring to the fund for future generations, which has cash reserves of about 3.5 billion euros.
+Greece's largest labour union said in a strongly worded statement referring to the fund for future generations, which has cash reserves of about 3.5 billion euros.

 Deputy Finance Minister Dimitris Mardas defended the decision on Tuesday as "necessary to raise the liquidity of the Greek state".